morganstanley/hobbes/doc/en/language/controlflow.rst

   hostport = match env with | "prod" -> "lnprd" | "qa" -> "euqa" | _ -> "ln123dev"

-And just like with ``if``, the types of the expressions in each branch must also match.
+And just like with ``if``, the *types* of the expressions in each branch must also match.
 Failing to ensure the cases are of the same type will result in an error:

 ::

   > match 1 with | 0 -> "hello" | _ -> 1
   Cannot unify types: [char] != int

+.. _sugar:

 Sugar
 -----